 Relatedly: Just today I ran into this reaction to highly populated online settings:

-Over the last few years I've slowly left all the massive public communities like hacker news and spent that time instead on regular video calls with distant nerd friends and hanging out in small communities that have a strong focus on actually making things.
+Over the last few years I've slowly left all the massive public communities like hacker news and spent that time instead on regular video calls with distant nerd friends and hanging out in small communities that have a strong focus on actually making things. and thought about this post about invite-only code-sharing groups.

 Where do I want to spend my time?
 What do I want to invest in and build?
 Given that I'm going to spend some amount of my time in the ocean and some in tidepools, what proportion should I spend in either, and how should I shape and choose the pools I'm in?
 I'm chewing on this.